 Estimate: $2,500,000 - $3,500,000 USD

 As all true racing connoisseurs know, the roots of European motorsport run strong in France.
 Louis Delage proved himself to be an equally adept steward of a successful Grand Prix motorsports team as he was a forward-thinking visionary of luxury road cars.
 Under his leadership, the Delage team claimed total domination in 1927, winning all four European-based Grands Prix with lead driver Robert Benoist at the wheel.
 This example, Chassis no. 4 of four factory team cars built, went on to a sensational racing career ex-works, with first private owner Louis Chiron taking it to the 1929 Indianapolis 500 and finishing a respectable 7th place.
-Having received a thorough restoration performed by Auto Restorations of New Zealand to its 1936 specification, as raced by Dick Seaman in voiturette competition, by the time Peter Giddings acquired this supercharged Delage in 2012, he only had the opportunity to compete with this example on a few select occasions on-track.
+It received a thorough restoration performed by Auto Restorations of New Zealand to its 1936 specification, as raced by Dick Seaman in voiturette competition.
+By the time Peter Giddings acquired this supercharged Delage in 2012, he only had the opportunity to compete with this example on a few select occasions on-track.
 No doubt they were all memorable.

 1932 Alfa Romeo 8C 2300 Monza